artdecocode/typework/documentary/index.md

 %NPM: typework%

-`typework` is Manage And Vendor JSDoc Types.
+`typework` is used to Manage And Vendor JSDoc Types.

 ```sh
 yarn add typework